Nicotine salt: Brands

 The latest generation of e-cigarettes, "pod products," such as Juul, have the highest nicotine content (50 mg/mL), in protonated salt, rather than the free-base nicotine form found in earlier generations.
 In June 2015, Juul introduced a pod mod device containing nicotine salt.
 British American Tobacco stated that they have been using nicotine salts in their US Vuse e-liquid brand since 2012.

 There has been a proliferation of pod-based products with high nicotine concentration, triggered by Juul's financial success.
 As of September 2018, there were no less than 39 similar Juul devices as well as 15 Juul-compatible pods being offered.
 Tested show that the pod mods Juul, Bo, Phix, and Suorin contain nicotine salts in a solution with propylene glycol and glycerin.

 Nicotine Salt vaping devices are also available in disposable form, multiple brands exist and since their popularity is rising, many new brands of disposable nicotine salt devices are coming to the market.
 In the United Kingdom, the maximum nicotine concentration allowed by law is 20mg/ml.

 Marketing

 Advertisements state nicotine salt liquids contain 2 to 10 times more nicotine than those found in the majority of regular e-cigarette products.
+Most e-cigarette products are marketed as containing nicotine, only 10.1% of the market proportion of products specified that it contains nicotine salt.